Accessible Event Watcher

 - Data view.
 Displays information about each event, including the event ID and selected properties of the UI element that raised the event.

-Note that AccEvent has a graphical user interface only; there are no command line arguments for this tool.
+AccEvent has a graphical user interface only; there are no command line arguments for this tool, but you could use other tools to process the output log as text.

 The following image shows the main AccEvent window.